smastrom/sublime-prettierd-format/README.md

 It is basically just like executing `cat file.js | prettierd file.js` with the command line.

-For this reason, any issue with plugins or additional prettier configuration should be reported to the [prettierd](https://github.com/fsouza/prettierd) as it is the one doing the actual formatting.
+For this reason, any issue with prettier plugin or configuration should be investigated on the [prettierd](https://github.com/fsouza/prettierd) repo as it is underlying tool actually interacting with Prettier.

 ### Astro / Svelte

 As of September 2023, there are some upstream issues with Astro and Svelte files.

-However, you can format them using `LSP: format` after installing the relevant language server which seems to respect the `.prettierrc` file.
+You can format them with the command `LSP: format` after installing their LSPs and enabling format on save for each language in the LSP settings.

+Using the above command not only respects the `.prettierrc` configuration but is also very fast.

 <br />